open-telemetry/opentelemetry-erlang-contrib/instrumentation/opentelemetry_httpoison/README.md

 * Set [SpanKind](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/api.md#spankind) to client
 * Support for explicit parent span
-* Support for fixed span attributes, either in `Teleposion.setup` or in config
+* Support for fixed span attributes
+* A lot of other stuff..

+## Copyright and License

+Copyright (c) 2020 Prima.it

+This work is free.
+You can redistribute it and/or modify it under the terms of the MIT License.
+See the [LICENSE.md](./LICENSE.md) file for more details.